OpenTransfr/Core/docs/index.rst

 'Free'?
 -------

+Free as in no network fees and free as in free software (MIT).
 OpenTransfr itself does not charge any fees or define any form of interchange fee.
 However, many banks may need time to adjust to a different revenue system, so:

 - Merchant prices almost always include the transaction fees that they pay.
 So, it's recommended for merchants to provide a small discount for users paying using this network.
 The merchant still saves money as they don't need any form of monthly payments to a gateway service or any form of custom hardware.
 - The sending bank is able to charge a self-defined fee if they wish, although it's not recommended.
 These fees can only be defined as a % with a set limit which rounds down.
 For example, "0.12% up to £1".
 This fee is taken out of the discount.